COVID vaccines for seniors at Lantern Hill help the community turn a corner

 When the coronavirus pandemic hit, all of our lives changed drastically.
 Now, as we approach the one-year anniversary of living with the virus, the residents and staff at Lantern Hill, an Erickson Senior Living community in New Providence, N.J., are reflecting on this difficult and unique time period.
-Although it has posed unprecedented challenges, the Lantern Hill community is proud of their perseverance in the face of adversity.
+Although it has posed unprecedented challenges, the Lantern Hill community is proud of its perseverance in the face of adversity.

 “As soon as news of COVID-19 came out, the community had one priority — the health and safety of our 400+ residents,” says Sales Director Brian Cassidy.
 “Employees from every job role and department shifted gears to focus on ways to support our residents.
-Everything from mail to meals to groceries were delivered right to our residents' front doors.”
+Everything from mail to meals to groceries was delivered right to our residents' front doors.”

 Catherine Mendrzycki has lived at Lantern Hill since 2016, and she's more grateful than ever to call the community home.
-In addition to keeping residents safe and making sure they always had access to essentials, Catherine was impressed by staff's efforts to ensure the community retained the vibrancy for which it's known.
+In addition to keeping residents safe and making sure they always had access to essentials, Catherine was impressed by the staff's efforts to ensure the community retained the vibrancy for which it's known.

 “Executive Director Craig Karczmer and the entire staff worked so hard to keep our spirits up throughout this challenging year,” says Catherine.
 “From exercise videos broadcast on the in-house TV channel to decorating the halls for every holiday and special occasion to little treats just for fun, we were never short on ways to enjoy ourselves, even during this extremely difficult year.”

 Vaccine distribution reaches far and wide at Lantern Hill

 Now that the vaccine has arrived, Catherine is thankful for Lantern Hill's excellent management of its distribution.